RobertEves92/HEObserver/README.md

 ### Exceptions
 * **GitHub:** Copies of this software may me created via `forking` and subsequently modified for private use, or the purposes of contribution via `pull request`.
-These copies are subject to this same license and reamain Copyrighted to Robert Eves (See [License](#license)).
+These copies are subject to this same license and remain Copyrighted to Robert Eves (See [License](#license)).
 * **Content:** This license does not cover content displayed by this software.
 Any content displayed is the work of Local World and the Herts and Essex Observer

 ## Contributing